 Now if Christ is proclaimed as raised from the dead, how can some of you say that there is no resurrection of the dead?
 But if there is no resurrection of the dead, then not even Christ has been raised.
 And if Christ has not been raised, then our preaching is in vain and your faith is in vain.
 1 Corinthians 15:12-14 ESV

-The resurrection of Christ is the hope of the world because God so loved the world (John 3:16) which leads to the second most spectacular miracle.
-It is a miracle that happens daily all over the world.
+The resurrection of Christ is the hope of the world because God so loved the world (John 3:16) which leads this miracle to become even more spectacular in that it impacts individuals even today.
+The 5,000 that Jesus fed are long gone and that food does not do us any benefit today.
+The miracle of the resurrection however continues on in my life even now.
+The resurrection is a miracle that happens daily all over the world.
 It is a miracle that we can see in the changed lives of our friends, coworkers, and family.
-That miracle is the act of salvation on each individual who calls on Christ.
+The resurrection propagates miracle of salvation on each individual who calls on Christ.
 The very gift, the deposit of the Holy Spirit, given to those who believe in Jesus is a miracle because God the creator of the universe gives to His children hope for the now and a promise for eternity.

 In him you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit, who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory.
 Ephesians 1:13-14 ESV